 suffruticosa…A group of woody peonies which were once treated as a species, but now are know to be man-made hybrids.
 Suffruticosa Group peonies are the most common of woody peonies and originate from China.
 Later hybrids from Japan, Europe and the United States are better suited to continental climates than those produced in China. |

 tetraploid…Chromosomes that occur in doubled pairs.
-Generally useful for hybridizers, as tetraploids can be crossed with tetraploids, but not other configurations.
+Generally useful for hybridizers, as tetraploids can be crossed with tetraploids, and less so with other ploidies.
 Tetraploids tend to be larger plants and have heavier thicker structures throughout.
 Flowers can be larger, have heavier substance and produce more unusual floral variations. |

-VL…(very late) Cultivar blooms in the latest part of the bloom season for a given genus (mid to late August for daylilies in Wisconsin). |
+VL…(very late) Cultivar blooms in the latest part of the bloom season for a given genus. |

 woody…Stems are persistent throughout the year. |